nathanrsfba/plagued-skies/readme.txt

 gravel.
 The egg need only be placed once; healing will continue even if it is picked up again.

+The dragonskin can also be temporarily removed by placing a beacon directly underneath it, whether activated or not.
+This will clear a small patch around the beacon.
+This only occurs when the beacon is placed; it does not prevent dragonskin growing back over it.

 Configuration:

 The plaguesky.cfg file has a few configuration options to control the spread